MiguelMMota/web3-ctf/ethernaut/README.md

   iii. part three -> the 2 least significant bytes of the `_gateKey` must be the original caller's (`tx.origin`) 2 least significant bytes

 ---

+### 14. Gatekeeper Two Solution
+We have to bypass the three verifications:
+1. gateOne -> by interacting with the victim via a malicious smart contract, same as before
+2. gateTwo -> this is meant to prevent other smart contracts from interacting with the victim smart contract.
+Since smart contracts has its bytecode stored at their addresses, they typically fail this check.
+However, there are 4 types of addresses that pass this check:
+  i.
+EOA
+  ii.
+Contracts in construction (e.g.: when a contract call a function that requires this check from its constructor) iii.
+An address where a contract will be created iv.
+An address where a contract was, which was self-descructed

+  We'll use option ii.
+3. gateThree -> `_gateKey` must be the bitwise complement of the last 8 bytes of the attack contract.

+---